azdavis/millet/docs/errors.md

-# Error reference
+# Errors

-This is (or rather, should be) a list of all the errors that Millet can emit, and what they mean.
-If Millet emitted an error not detailed here, that's a bug, and we would appreciate if you file an issue.
+This is documentation for all the errors Millet can emit, and what they mean.

+If Millet emitted an error not documented here, please file an issue.

 ## 1001